• Skip to primary navigation

 They're some of the best-looking mushrooms too.

-If you’re in the woods and come across these stunning veggies, you’ll surely want to collect some in your basket.
+If you're in the woods and come across these striking veggies, you'll surely want to collect some in your basket.

 There are several kinds of chanterelle mushrooms, such as white chanterelles, small chanterelles, smooth chanterelles, cinnabar-red chanterelles, golden chanterelles, etc.

-However, the vibrant orange or golden colored ones are considered the most popular and often called “chanterelle” without an adjective.
+However, the bright orange or golden colored ones are considered the most popular and often called "chanterelle" without an adjective.

 These orange-yellow chanterelles stand out for their trumpet-shaped, wavy tops.